Slovakia orders schools, most shops to shut from Dec 21 as COVID-19 cases rise | Health

-Slovakia ordered schools and most shops closed for at least three weeks from Dec.
-21 as the number of COVID-19 cases continues to rise, Health Minister Marek Krajci said on Wednesday.
+Slovakia on Wednesday ordered schools and most shops closed for at least three weeks from Dec.
+21 as the number of COVID-19 cases continued to rise.

-The central European country also ordered outside seating at restaurants to end from Dec 11, only allowing take-away services.
+The central European country also ordered outside seating at restaurants to end from Dec.
+11, only allowing take-away.
 It introduced a requirement to show negative COVID-19 tests at hotels and ski lifts from Dec.
 14 and ordered regular testing at large companies to start from Dec 28.

+"Unfortunately the situation has been worsening in the past days and it will continue to worsen in the coming days," Health Minister Marek Krajci said at a news conference.
+"This Christmas holiday will be a test for our health system."

+Prime Minister Igor Matovic said the restrictions would be lifted regionally depending on the local situation.
+Shops selling food and other basic goods will remain open.
+Hotel restaurants will be closed.

 - READ MORE ON: